Recall Training with a Long Line Lead

 Why Use a Long Line Lead for Recall Training?

-- Builds confidence – Your dog can practice recall in different environments without the risk of failure.
+• Builds confidence – Lets your dog practice in different environments without “failing” recall.

-- Reduces frustration – Instead of chasing your dog when they ignore you, the long line allows you to reinforce the recall command effectively.
+• Reduces frustration – Instead of chasing your dog when they ignore you, you can reinforce recall calmly and effectively.

 Australian Leash Laws & Off-Leash Control